BZoennchen/Pages/_posts/2023-04-02-musical-interrogation-I.md

 The idea is that the first RNN outputs the combined constrained that increases from right to left since when the second RNN generates the melody from left to right, it has to respect the most constraints at the beginning of the sequence.
 The input for the first RNN is basically a constraint, i.e., a note or nil (if unconstrained), and the input for the second RNN is a note concatenated with the output of the first RNN.
 In {% cite hadjeres:2021 %}, this idea is extended on but with a *[constrained linear transformer](https://github.com/Ghadjeres/constraint-transformer-bach)*.
-Furthermore, the author provides a DAW plug-in, the [The Piano Inpainting Application (PIA)](https://ghadjeres.github.io/piano-inpainting-application/), that enables real-time AI assistance when composing polyphonic music in a *digital workstation (DAW)*.
+Furthermore, the author provides a DAW plug-in, [The Piano Inpainting Application (PIA)](https://ghadjeres.github.io/piano-inpainting-application/), that enables real-time AI assistance when composing polyphonic music in a *digital workstation (DAW)*.
-I talk about *transformers* later in this series.
+I will talk about *transformers* later in this series.

 In {% cite jiang:2019 %}, the authors use a bidirectional LSTM model to compose polyphonic music conditioned on near notes, which surround the target note from the time dimension and the note dimension.
 Their work heavily borrows from {% cite johnson:2017 %}, but the bidirectional property allows the harmonization to access tonal information of the near future as well as the near past.